 The beauty of the film lies in its treatment of tragedy which is infused with comedy, a classic sign of brilliant film-making once again done right by Sircar.
-In a patient & what-can-be-called a slow-paced screenplay, the 1 hour 55 minutes long film dares to play sans a single song despite having melodies by Rahat Fateh Ali Khan & Armaan Malik in its album.
-What’s worth mentioning is one more example of unusual & unconventional screenwriting by Juhi Chaturvedi, all expressed in the metaphor-rich ‘October’, a story of unconditional love & self discovery.
+In a patient and what-can-be-called a slow-paced screenplay, the 1 hour 55 minutes long film dares to play sans a single song despite having melodies by Rahat Fateh Ali Khan and Armaan Malik in its album.
+What’s worth mentioning is one more example of unusual and unconventional screenwriting by Juhi Chaturvedi, all expressed in the metaphor-rich ‘October’, a story of unconditional love and self-discovery.